aloilor/aloilor.github.io/_posts/2024-11-15-security-billing-concerns.md

 # Minimal permissions for the ECS instances
 Since ECS instances are accessible by the whole internet I need to make sure that they have minimal permissions, just the ones for the resources they actually need to function.

+# Change Flask into a production server (Gunicorn)
+The title is quite self-explanatory, Flask is just a development server, Gunicorn is more secure and has better performance, so I'm going to switch to it before finally hosting publicly.

+# Access to the S3 Bucket only through the Cloudfront CDN
+This is pretty straightforward: I don't want everyone on the internet to be able to access the S3 bucket on which I'm  statically hosting my website, I will make it so that only the CDN can access it.
+I'm using Origin Access Control and I'm blocking ALL public access on the S3 bucket.